maeliz/gettingAndCleaningData/README.txt

 - UCIHARDataset: Source data for this project.

+- ‘tidyDataset.txt’: It is the file uploaded to courser equivalent to summarizedDataset.csv

 - ‘completeDataset.txt’: It describes the metrics included in completeDataset.csv

 - ’summarizedDataset.txt’: It describes the metrics included in summarizedDataset.csv